-In 1912, while Dzugashvili was in exile in Siberia, Lenin, then in Prague, formally split his Bolsheviks off from the Mensheviks and formed a party Central Committee.
+In 1912, while Dzugashvili was in exile in Siberia, Lenin, then in Prague, formally split his Bolsheviks off from the Mensheviks, and formed a party Central Committee.
 Although Lenin had misgivings about Dzugashvili, finding him crude, quarrelsome, and overbearing, the Bolsheviks were not doing well at the time, and Dzugashvili had undoubted drive and ability.
 Lenin made him a member of the Central Committee.
-Dzugashvili was pleased with the news, and celebrated his promotion by escaping in March 1912 and traveling to Saint Petersburg.
-He was arrested in May 1912 and shipped back to Siberia for a fifth time.
+Dzugashvili was pleased with the news, celebrating his promotion by escaping in March 1912, and traveling to Saint Petersburg.
+He was arrested in May 1912, to be shipped back to Siberia for a fifth time.
 He escaped again during the summer.

 Dzugashvili had been known for some time by his colleagues in the revolutionary movement as "Koba", meaning "the Boss", in honor or derision of his bossy ways.
 Some sources claim this nickname went back to his childhood.
 He had also used a number of pseudonyms in his writings in revolutionary newspapers, including "Stalin", meaning "Steel".
 Over the next few years, he would become so fond of this name that it would become the name everyone knew him by.
 "Dzugashvili", after all, was something of a mouthful.
 Even in 1915 Lenin had to ask a colleague to "find out the name of Koba -- Josef D. ...
 We have forgotten it."